learn-co-curriculum/html-table/README.md

 In this quick reading lesson we will learn about making tables in HTML.

 ## What's Covered in This Lesson

 1. HTML table element

 ## Tables

-Let's say you are building a web site to feature dessert recipes and yopu wish to insert a table of related data about each desert such as name, level of difficulty, calories, etc. Here using an HTML table will come in handy.
+Let's say you are building a web site to feature dessert recipes and you wish to insert a table of related data about each dessert such as name, level of difficulty, calories, etc. Using an HTML table will come in handy.

 ```html
 <table>...</table>